codename0og/hifi_testing_new/fork.md

 | Inference related |

-- Automatic index file matching for models ( tho I can't seem to get it work on my end.
-It's perhaps either buggy or requires certain conditions )
+- Automatic index file matching for models.
 - Auto detection of audio files in " audios " folder + a dropdown to choose 'em. ( Much easier than having to copy/paste paths to your .wav or whatever all the time )
 - Changed default Feature index search ratio to '0.5'.
 - Mangio-crepe ( standard; " full " ) - Go to method.
 NOTES: Speed is definitely not it's strength ( like it's the case in RMVPE ) and it's also way way more sensitive to dirty audio, however if you provide it clean audio, magic happens.
 **( As always, for best possible results I recommend doing inferences on both RMVPE and Mangio-Crepe and just mixing the results during a song / cover mixing. )**

-- Mangio-crepe-tiny ( " lite " version of mangio-crepe; " tiny " ) - Better than pm, harvest, dio but most likely worse than crepe, mangio crepe and rmvpe.
+- Mangio-crepe-tiny ( " lite " version of mangio-crepe; " tiny " ) - Better than pm, harvest but worse than crepe, mangio crepe and most likely on par with rmvpe ( not as robust tho, that's for sure ).
-NOTE: Including it in case you wanna play around it.
+- FCPE - An f0 extraction method adapted from rvc's real-time-vc ( Borrowed from applio, re-tweaked for my fork. ) Speed comparable to RMVPE, Quality as well.
+FCPE is a context based extractor so, def works the best in real-time.
+Added it in cause why not.

 | ONNX Export related |